ExLeonem/ApiCommons/README.md

 - [ ] Auto-Generate HTML API Documentation
 - [ ] Plug to sync OpenAPI definition and DSL definitions?
 - [ ] Adding option for configuration to map errors

+- [ ] Plug to map errors specific errors to json responses (405, ...)